The AMB 100 has settled into its April date, and Canberra delivered plenty of freshness for our event at Mt Stromlo this year.

 With a firetrail climb to break up the 300+ strong race, we soon hit singletrack that demanded your attention, wrapping around the side of Stromlo before climbing to descend Western Wedgetail.
 The course was a tick list of favourites, and whether riders were doing the 1, 2, 3 or 5 lap event everyone had favourable comments on the course, and that little bit of precipitation had brought new levels of grip to Stromlo.

 In the main event, Brendan Johnston rode a strong race, with young Jay Vine close behind.
-It was Vine's wife Bre who won the women's 100km event, although the top 3 were all pretty close.
-The AMB 100 has many categories which means you can find the event that pushes you without punishing you.
+It was Vine's wife Bre who won the women's 100km event in Elite, although the top 3 were all pretty close.
+Cristy Henderson was the fastest woman to cross the line.
+With Elite covering the 19-39 age group, as opposed to a dedicated race category, Henderson is a Masters 40-49 rider and was over 20 minutes faster than Vine.
+The AMB 100 has many categories which means you can find the event that pushes you - but we hope to work with a better categorisation next year or just run with overall time podiums to really showcase who was fastest on the day.

 One of the greatest things about the event is the chance to meet some of our readers and here your thoughts on what we do, and find out what gets you buzzing.
 It's not the kind of communication we can always have with a country so vast, so thanks for coming along and if you came and spoke to some of our crew - cheers!
 We're here to serve the whole Australian mountain biking public so if there's something you think we're missing, drop us an email.
 Or better yet - come along to the next event we're at and get in contact in person.